Fenofibric Acid (fen-oh-FYE-brik AS-id)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to fenofibric acid, are a nursing mother, or if you have severe kidney disease, liver disease, or a history of gallbladder disease.
+Do not use this medicine if you have had an allergic reaction to fenofibric acid, choline fenofibrate, or fenofibrate.
+Do not use this medicine if you are breastfeeding or if you have severe kidney disease (including patients receiving dialysis), liver disease, or a history of gallbladder disease.